htanata/git_snip/README.md

 ## Usage

-Show branches which would be deleted:
+Show branches which would be deleted (accepts the same arguments as `-f`):

     $ git snip -n